 I think that’s a hard question – pun intended!

-Objectively, the US Department of State considers Japanese to be super-hard to learn for native English speakers and Japanese labeled Category IV next to Arabic and Chinese.
+Objectively, the US Department of State considers Japanese to be super-hard to learn for native English speakers and labels Japanese as Category IV Languages next to Chinese and Korean.

-I personally believe no language is inherently difficult and it’s just a matter of time to get used to it.
+Although some languages including Japanese are widely perceived as hard languages, personally I believe no language is inherently difficult and it’s just a matter of time to get used to it.
 Of course, take a peek at advanced level contents and you’ll be scared by the complex concepts that do not resemble your native tongue at all.
 The big picture makes the Japanese language appear hard to learn.

 Have you studied foreign languages before?